fstromback/mymake/README.md

 If mymake fails to locate the installation, you can help it by providing a path to the command (e.g. `setup.exe C:\Path\To\Vs` or `mm --config C:\Path\To\Vs`), and if that fails, locate the file `vsvarsall.bat` and provde the path to that file.

+On Windows the global configuration file is located in `C:/Users/<username>/AppData/Roaming/mymake/mymake.conf`.

 ## Update